-SPA 0350 SPANISH CIVILIZATION Credits: 3
+SPA 0350 - SPANISH CIVILIZATION Credits: 3

 This course traces the development and evolution of the Spanish nation from prehistoric times to the 18th century.
 The geography, history, and arts of Spain are studied through class discussion, video activities, compositions, and presentations.

-Requirements: Field trip or activity outside of the classroom.
+Requirements: None.
 Prerequisites: SPA 0301 Offered: Every other year.

-SPA 0351 CONTEMPORARY SPAIN
+SPA 0351 - CONTEMPORARY SPAIN Credits: 3

-Credits: 3 An examination of Spain's diverse aspects since the end of the 19th century; history, political trends and institutions, art and culture, social and ideological trends, and everyday living.
+An examination of Spain's diverse aspects since the end of the 19th century; history, political trends and institutions, art and culture, social and ideological trends, and everyday living.
 Discussions on essays, films and periodicals.
 Field trip or activity outside of the classroom.
 Requirements: None.
 Prerequisites: SPA 0301 Offered: Every other year.

-LATIN AMERICAN CIVILIZATION Credits: 3
+SPA 0355 - LATIN AMERICAN CIVILIZATION Credits: 3

 A study of the cultural, social, and political development of Latin-America as well as significant aspects of current life and culture in three representative countries.
 Class discussion, video activities, compositions, and presentations.
-Requirements: Field trip or activity outside of the classroom.
+Requirements: None.
 Prerequisites: SPA 0301 Offered: Every other year.

-SPA 0410 WOMEN IN SPANISH & SPAN/AMER.
+SPA 0410 - WOMEN IN SPANISH & SPAN/AMER.
 LIT.
+Credits: 3